Skip to main content

 EVENT_DATE TIMESTAMP_TZ A snapshot of the subscription at EVENT_DATE.

-EXPIRATION_DATE TIMESTAMP_TZ Expiration date of the current snapshot.
+EXPIRATION_DATE TIMESTAMP_TZ Expiration date of the subscription at EVENT_DATE.

 AUTORENEWAL_DISABLE_REASONS VARIANT Reasons for disabling auto-renewal.